mkr-infinity/Guide-for-flashing-GSI-to-any-device/README.md

 adb reboot bootloader
-fastboot --disable-verity --disable-verification flash vbmeta vbmeta.img fastboot reboot fastboot fastboot flash system system.img
+fastboot --disable-verity --disable-verification flash vbmeta vbmeta.img fastboot reboot fastboot fastboot delete-logical-partition product fastboot flash system system.img
 ```
+👆I am writing these commands for myself not for everyone.

 #### You can join these telegram groups for help.
 [Lenovo TB-X306X](https://t.me/lenovotbx306xchat) 👈 join this for GSI and suppor. <br>